Panda, facts and myths

 Thus pages that were top of the results, may lose several positions and appear behind links to pages of lower interest or at least beside the point, that because the site is penalized.

-The penalty resets a counter and is almost irreversible
+The penalty is almost irreversible

 Things are different when the site has duplicate content, because it triggers a different penalty.